Enrolment for European students and equivalent

-• Citizens from Norway, Iceland, Liechtenstein and the Swiss Confederation, Republic of San Marino and the Holy See;
+• citizens from Norway, Iceland, Liechtenstein, the Swiss Confederation, the Republic of San Marino and the Holy See;

-Non-European applicants requiring a visa for enrolment must follow procedures and deadlines published on Enrolment for non-EU students who require a visa.
+Non-European applicants requiring a visa for enrolment follow different procedures and have different deadlines.
+Learn more about Enrolment for non-EU students who require a visa.

 Double - Joint degree programme applicants should contact jointdegree@unive.it for more information about enrolment procedures.